 She frowned, ashamed.
 “I’m sorry!
-It was on your arm and I―”
+He bit your arm and I—”

-“It’s okay… it was just a bonedog.”
+“It’s okay… only a bonedog.”
 He let his head fall back to the ground.
 “You saved me.”

-Althea stared at the mound of charcoal fur, on the verge of tears at the sight of its lifelessness.
-True, it would have killed Den, but that did not weaken her guilt at ending a life.
-The drip of hot blood on her leg brought her attention back to him.
+Althea stared at the large mound of dark fur, on the verge of tears at the sight of its lifelessness.
+True, it would have killed Den, but that didn’t weaken her guilt at ending a life.
+A drip of hot blood on her leg brought her attention back to him.

 With a firm grip on either side of the bite wound, she reached out with her mind, searching for a connection with his body.
-She sensed his heartbeat and the ebb and flow of his breaths.
-Upon the back of her eyelids, she made out the discrete systems within him as amorphous masses of color: white for bone-shapes, stringy red for blood-shapes, and dark blobs for the important things in the middle.
-Althea commanded his body to work.
-After detaching his mind from pain, she pulled and twisted the arm, feeling the bones scrape over each other as she worked it back to its natural shape.
+In seconds, his heartbeat and the ebb and flow of his breaths entered her awareness.
+In the blackness of her closed eyes, Den drifted toward her.
+She perceived the discrete parts within him as amorphous masses of color: white for bone-shapes, dull red for muscles, bright red for blood-shapes, and dark blobs for the important things in the middle.
+Althea poured her power into him, commanding his body to repair itself.
+After detaching his mind from pain, she pulled and twisted his mauled arm, the bones scraping over each other while she worked the limb back to its natural shape.

 Her breaths came deep and rapid as she poured her energy into him.
-His body’s normal healing process sped up by an order of magnitude.
-A pale grey form flowed whole from splintered fragments as the bones knit.
-Crimson strands launched threads over black chasms that pulled closed as his muscles re-grew, before at last, new skin covered the wound.
+Charged with her power, his body’s normal healing process sped up by an order of magnitude.
+Slender white forms flowed whole from splintered fragments.
+Crimson strands launched threads over black chasms that pulled closed as his muscles re-grew, before at last, new skin spread over the wound.
 Within a few minutes, a pink blotch of tenderness remained as the only hint of a formerly destroyed arm.
 She opened her eyes and let the link fade.
-The shapes receded to nothingness.
 Den drew in a hiss, cradling the tender spot.

 Althea knew full well why everyone in the Badlands wanted to own her.

-When she looked up, Nalu stood over her with Jake in his arms.
-The leg had shattered, but the older hunter’s quick reaction had spared the boy a missing limb.
-As Nalu set him down, the youngest hunter scooted away as if she would devour him.
+At a presence hovering nearby, Althea looked up.
+Nalu stood over her cradling Jake in his arms.
+The boy’s leg had shattered, but the older hunter’s quick reaction had prevented the bonedog from tearing half the limb off and fleeing with it.
+Nalu set him down beside her.
+The boy tried to scoot away as if she would devour him.

 “The Prophet will not harm you.”
 Nalu held the squirming lad down with one hand.

-She made a sad face and radiated calm.
-As the trembling left him, her grimy, blood-soaked fingers touched his wounded leg and she concentrated.
+She made a sad face and radiated calm, overpowering the fear inside him.
+His trembling stilled.
+Althea set her grimy, blood-soaked fingers upon his wounded leg and concentrated.
 He tensed as his muscles undulated, rebuilding themselves.
-When he saw his skin seal without a mark, he gasped.
+At the sight of his skin sealing without a mark, he gasped.

 “They guard their kill.”
 Nalu pointed at the pig carcass.
 “They have fed from it, it is unsafe for us to eat.
-We must move.”
+We must move before they return.”

 “The bonedogs hunt too close to us,” said Palik, glaring at Althea.
 “This is omen.”